 Parents of dependent students may qualify for this loan program.
 If a financial aid award offer is not sufficient for a dependent student’s needs, a PLUS loan can be taken by parents for the benefit of their student.
 This loan requires that parents complete a credit check and assume responsibility to repay the loan.
 If the parents are denied this loan, check with the Financial Aid office for further options.
 Repayment of PLUS loans begins sixty days from the second disbursement of the loan.

 Work Study is a financial aid award that allows students to work part-time on campus at ACC.
 Students must complete the FAFSA in order to be eligible for work study funding.
-If eligible for work study, the Financial Aid Office will send you a letter stating that you are eligible and give you directions on how to find a job.
-Students using work study start at a wage of $8.50 / hour, must be enrolled in a minimum of six (6) credit hours and can work no more than 20 hours per week.
+If eligible for work study, it is awarded on a first-come, first-served basis based on funding levels.
+Students using work study start at a wage of $8.50 / hour, must be enrolled in a minimum of six (6) credit hours and can work no more than 20 hours per week..

 Return of Title IV Funds